Jay-Iles/Free-from-the-yoke/Families/The Teachers of Ancient Truths.md

 Reach 2, Grasp -1, Sleight 1

 Traditions
-Rule: The council of elders; the Grandmaster rules all; three elected from the wisest of the family
+Rule: The council of elders; the Grandmaster rules all; three elected from the wisest of the house
 Populace: The educated elites rise above the dirt and poverty of the farmers; even the lowliest must learn something of the wisdom of ages past but must be haunted by the knowledge; crafty feudal landlords control the land, its people and its resources, yet they are guided to use it wisely
 Culture: The Ancient art and clothes still hold true even against the advance of time; old is new and new is old and the ways of your people are strange and modern to others; the culture of the Empire was a good disguise, still adopted